smart-data-models/dataModel.DCAT-AP/README.md

 # dataModel.DCAT-AP
 These data models are mapped from version 2.0.1 of the DCAT-AP standard.
-[Link](https://joinup.ec.europa.eu/collection/semantic-interoperability-community-semic/news/dcat-ap-release-201)
+[Link](https://joinup.ec.europa.eu/collection/semantic-interoperability-community-semic/news/dcat-ap-release-201).
+They have been extended with the data model dataServiceRun data model and additional attributes

 ### List of data models